alanjames1987/marilyn/README.md

 });
 ```

+All query events inform receivers after completion.
+This is best shown in the next example.

 #### Befores and Afters

 Befores and afters are similar to Mongoose's `pre` and `post` events.
 Befores are triggered before all querys, and afters are after the query.